nigelgks/JustCall/README.md

 Developed in React Native Framework |
-Supported by Solidity and Hardhat |
+Integrated with Solidity and Hardhat |
-Yet to be deployed and released
+Prototype fully deployed